Henriette Melchiors Stiftelse: Lion Israel, 17931834

-Birgitte Jette was on 29 December 1807 married to the wealthy merchant (grosserer) Gerson Moses Melchior (1771-1845).
+On 29 December 1807, Birgitte Jette was married to the wealthy merchant (grosserer) Gerson Moses Melchior (1771-1845).
 Melchior's father Moses Marcus Melchior (1736–1817) was the owner of the trading company Moses & Søn G. Melchior.
 Gerson Melchior was already the father of four children from his first marriage and they also had four children together.
 In 1810, Melchior bought a property on Amagertorv (No. 45. now Amagertorv 11)) where they lived from then on.

 Israel Lion Israel, 18361848

 Lion Israel willed his house at the corner of Naboløs and Snaregade to his son Israel Lion Israel with a share of 5/6 and his son-in-law (Gerson Melchior) with a share of 1/6.
 Israel Lion Israel remained unmarried.
 The building was at the time of the 1840 census home to a total of 16 people.
 Israel Lion Israel and Lea Israel occupied the first floor apartment with two maids.
 Betty (Bolette) Gedalia Lazarus (1786-1857), widow of broker Moses Jacob Lazarus (1777-1828), resided with their daughters Sara (1815-1901) and Frederikke (1817-1875) and two maids on the second floor.
 Carl Ferdinand Klagenberg (1792-), his wife Frederikke (1800-), their son Carl Frantz Albert (aged 8) and a maid occupied the ground floor apartment.
 The unmarried merchant (urtekræmmer) Jørgen Fahnøe (1804-), handelsbetjent Jens Paul Fahnøe (1805-) and an urtekræmmer apprentice resided in the basement.